wzyy2/gdbstub4rtt/README.md

 1. use it in RT-Thread

-	you have to copy the code to the RTT-ROOT folder. you can find demo from the bsp ofbeaglebone.
+	you have to copy the code to the RTT-ROOT folder. you can find demo from the bsp of beaglebone.